Pradipkumar2004/delta-demo/README.md

 # delta-demo
-this is delta-demo class cdd
+this is delta-demo by PRADIP PARMAR